olson-sean-k/plexus/README.md

 Plexus avoids exposing very basic topological operations like inserting individual vertices, because they can easily be done incorrectly and lead to invalid topologies.
-Instead, meshes are manipulated with higher-level operations, like extrusion and joining.
+Instead, meshes are manipulated with higher-level operations like extrusion and joining.

 ## Geometric Traits

 Meshes support arbitrary geometry for vertices, edges, and faces (including no geometry at all) via optional traits.
-Implementing these traits allows more operations to be supported, but only two basic traits are required: `Geometry` and `Attribute`.
+Implementing these traits enables more operations and features, but only two basic traits are required: `Geometry` and `Attribute`.

 ```rust
 use nalgebra::{Point3, Vector3};